Top 5 Trickiest Items To Pack

 One simple tip?
 Apply masking tape in a criss-cross or large ‘X’ from one corner to the other across the frame to avoid splintering or cracks.

-The works or art are not only priceless but can also come attached with invaluable sentimental value - this piles on the pressure to ship them in perfect condition.
+Some works of art can be priceless.Others, Less valuable, but it is an expensive sector.
+Plus, some pieces come attached with sentimental value - this piles on the pressure to ship them in perfect condition.

 One simple tip?
 Apply masking tape in a criss-cross or large ‘X’ from one corner to the other across the frame to avoid splintering or cracks.